 Figure 5.
-Planning reserve contribution of renewables plus storage in three scenarios
+Winter planning reserve contribution of renewables plus storage in three scenarios

-The dashed line shows the planning reserve need for the United States.
-The solid lines show the contribution of renewables plus storage in three scenarios.
+The dashed line shows the winter planning reserve need for Canada, while the color lines show the contribution of renewables plus storage in three scenarios.
+Hydropower contributes approximately half of the total planning reserve need in 2050.
+Wind and thermal generators provide most of the rest.
+Solar provides summer planning reserve, but very little during the winter.
+See full report for detailed breakdowns.
 These results are from the ReEDS model.